 - About Us

 There are many misconceptions regarding the mitigation and restoration of property damage.
-These theories may have been true in the past, when the technology used wasn’t as advanced as today’s modern equipment.
-However, professional restoration companies are trained to see beyond these fallacies and to apply the right course of action to mitigate the damages.
+These theories may have been true in the past when the technology wasn’t as advanced.
+However, professional restoration companies see beyond these fallacies and apply the right course of action to mitigate the damages.

-1. Replacing costs less than restoring.
-In most cases, cleaning and salvaging the contents and structure is less expensive than replacing them.
+In most cases, cleaning and salvaging the contents and structure is actually less expensive than replacing them.
 This can vary with the circumstances.
-For instance, if after a fire smoke soot hasn’t been properly cleaned from all surfaces, replacement is the only option.
-A trained restoration company should be able to successfully clean and remove contaminates, avoiding the high costs of replacement.
+Sometimes, replacement is the only option.
+For example, if after a fire, smoke soot hasn’t been properly cleaned from all surfaces, the damaged contents must be replaced.
+Yet, a trained restoration company should be able to successfully clean and remove contaminates, avoiding high replacement costs.

-2. If you clean your carpets, they’ll get dirty more quickly.
-This was true in the past, when the techniques, equipment and materials that were used left a soap residue that attracted dirt more than before cleaning.
-Nowadays, the cleaning process prevents that from happening.
+This was true in the past when the techniques, equipment, and materials were inferior.
+Inefficient carpet shampooing left a soap residue that attracted dirt more quickly than before cleaning.
+Nowadays, the carpet cleaning process both flushes and rinses carpets, preventing that from happening.

-3. Drying a home is complete when the carpets are dry.
-This misconception is far from the truth, since the carpets dry much quicker than structural materials.
+This misconception is far from the truth since the carpets dry much quicker than structural materials.
 Thus, the drying process is complete only when all the structural items, such as cement floors and walls, are totally dry.
-To measure the moisture levels, professionals use advanced meters and sensors.
+To measure moisture levels, professionals use advanced meters and sensors.
+That is extremely important to accomplish the end result – a totally dry structure.
+The danger with ineffective drying is that it can turn a small loss from water damage into a multi-thousand dollar mold claim.

-4. A home that has been damaged by fire will always smell like smoke, so cleaning it fast is unnecessary.
-If you don’t clean the smoke residue immediately after a fire, the valuables in your home may suffer irreversible damage, due to the acidic nature of the smoke particles.
+Stories arise about smoke damage restoration efforts that have failed, usually because odor remains.
+Though smoke soot is far more damaging than ordinary dirt or dust, prompt cleaning can reduce losses if the soot is neutralized.
+So, if you don’t clean the smoke residue immediately after a fire, the valuables in your home may suffer irreversible damage, due to the acidic nature of the smoke particles.